westermo/network-traffic-dataset/README.md

 columns with 50 features and 4 labels.
 There are three categories of features: flow features, general features, and TCP features.

+In the CSV files, flows have been labeled with two different strategies: Injection Timing (IT) strategy (Lemay and Fernandez, 2016) and Network Security Tools (NST) (Guerra et al., 2022).
+For the IT strategy we label all traffic as anomalous during an ongoing attack, whereas the NST strategy only labels traffic from or to the attacker as anomalous.

 ## Network Devices used